Joaquin-Sanchez-Salazar/Prediction_model_for_Peruvian_Microfinances/README.md

 3. Use CNN_test.ipynb to train and validate the CNN model.

 ## Notes
--The datasets are not included directly in the repository for storage efficiency.
+- The datasets are not included directly in the repository for storage efficiency.
 Please download them from the release section (v1.0.0).
--The ANN and CNN models were developed and evaluated for research purposes in the context of Peruvian microfinance prediction.
+- The ANN and CNN models were developed and evaluated for research purposes in the context of Peruvian microfinance prediction.